-Kaitlyn Blythe (née Plyley) is a Melbourne-based writer and host of Just A Spoonful podcast.
+Kaitlyn Blythe (formerly Kaitlyn Plyley) is a Melbourne-based writer and host of Just A Spoonful podcast.
 Kaitlyn’s writing has been published by The Lifted Brow, VICE, Daily Life, Seizure, Junkee and The Sydney Morning Herald.

-Now a resident of Melbourne’s inner north, Kaitlyn grew up in Perth and then spent the latter half of her twenties living in Brisbane for no particular reason.
+Now a resident of Melbourne, Kaitlyn grew up in Cairns and Perth.
+She also spent the latter half of her twenties living in Brisbane for no particular reason.

 Kaitlyn has trained in storytelling under teachers from LA’s The Moth and NYC’s Upright Citizens Brigade.
 A founding member of Perth’s popular Barefaced Stories, she has performed true stories from her life at festivals around Australia, and created a workshop series for Brisbane’s Yarn Storytelling.